Donny Osmond & Wife Debbie Reveal Big Baby News On Instagram

 The Donny and Debbie family is growing!
 After one sweet granddaughter and nine wonderful grandsons, the exciting day for the gender of grandbaby is finally revealed.
 Congratulations to our sweet kids Chris and Alta.
 We love all three of you.
 Debbie and I are so happy. ❤️#FamilyIsForever

-The couple stood apart from their family members who attended the big reveal.
-The event appeared to be held in the family’s expansive yard in Utah.
-A large mountain range could be seen in the distance, its peaks reached towards the blue sky overhead.
+The couple stood apart from their family members who attended the big reveal, and the event appeared to be held in the family’s expansive yard in Utah.
+A large mountain range could be seen in the distance, its peaks reaching toward the blue sky overhead.

-Donny and Debbie waited as their family members counted down from 10 to 1.
-They shot the cannons towards the sky as pink smoke billowed in the air.
-Donny was happily stunned by the news as was Debbie.
-Donny quickly hugged Alta first, who smiled widely that their secret was now revealed.
-He then hugged his son.
-Debbie followed soon after, hugging Chris and then Alta as they appeared thrilled with the news of the latest addition to their growing family.
+Donny and Debbie waited as their family members counted down from 10 to one.
+They shot the cannons toward the sky, and pink smoke billowed in the air.
+Donny was happily stunned by the news, as was Debbie.
+Donny quickly hugged Alta first, who smiled widely as her secret was revealed.
+Donny then hugged his son.
+Debbie followed suit soon after, hugging Chris and then Alta.

 Chris and Alta wed in 2017 at the Sundance Mountain Resort, the place where Donny initially met Debbie over 44 years earlier.
-Donny and Debbie share four other sons as well including Donald, Jeremy, Brandon, and Joshua.
+Donny and Debbie share four other sons as well, including Donald, Jeremy, Brandon, and Joshua.

-Chris and Alta also revealed the big news to their family and friends via an Instagram post where they stated how thrilled they were to become first-time parents.
+Chris and Alta also revealed the big news to their family and friends via an Instagram post, one wherein they stated how thrilled they were to become first-time parents.

 Donny’s fans sent their congratulatory comments after watching the sweet video upload.

 “Lovely news..a new granddaughter too!
 Yours and Debbies’ reactions are priceless!
-Congratulations to Chris and Alta!” said one follower of the former teen idol singer.
+Congratulations to Chris and Alta!” wrote one follower.

 “Oh wow, congratulations, loved seeing this happy family time!.
 How exciting,” remarked a second fan.